UrsZeidler/EclipseUpdatesiteForGithub/README.md

 # EclipseUpdatesiteForGithub

 This document describes a jenkis job to create an updatesite hosted on the gh-pages and also releases the ziped udatesite.
-The main source are from the last answer of this thread  http://stackoverflow.com/questions/2801567/is-it-possible-to-host-an-eclipse-update-site-on-github .
+The main source for hosting the updatesite are from the last answer of this thread  http://stackoverflow.com/questions/2801567/is-it-possible-to-host-an-eclipse-update-site-on-github .

 #### prequisite

-* jenkins  (https://jenkins.io/index.html) and an already runnig job to create the p2 updatesite (can be a maven build or done with buckminster) and the following plugins installed :
+* jenkins  (https://jenkins.io/index.html) an already runnig job to create the p2 updatesite (can be a maven build or done with buckminster) and the following plugins installed :
  * Git Plugin  https://wiki.jenkins-ci.org/display/JENKINS/Git+Plugin
  * Parameterized Trigger Plugin https://wiki.jenkins-ci.org/display/JENKINS/Parameterized+Trigger+Plugin
  * Copy Artifact Plugin https://wiki.jenkins-ci.org/display/JENKINS/Copy+Artifact+Plugin